 - Within this page, tap “Set up” to onboard your server to Azure Monitor.

-Admin center will take care of positioning the Azure Log Analytics workspace by installing the required agent.
+The admin center will take care of positioning the Azure Log Analytics workspace by installing the required agent.
 This will also ensure to configure VM insights solution.

 - Succeeding after, your server will send performance counter data to Azure Monitor.

-- Now you are able to view or create email alerts based on your particular server using Azure portal.
+- Now you are able to view or create email alerts based on your particular server using the Azure portal.

 How to create email alerts on Azure Monitor